X-Guardian/SSLLabsScanPS/README.md

 ## Installation

-You can get latest release of the SSLLabsScanPS module on the [PowerShell Gallery](https://www.powershellgallery.com/packages/SSLLabsScanPS)
+You can get the latest release of the SSLLabsScanPS module on the [PowerShell Gallery](https://www.powershellgallery.com/packages/SSLLabsScanPS)

 ```PowerShell
 Install-Module -Name SSLLabsScanPS